RenderKit/embree/doc/src/api.md

   the new hit distance to the ray tracing hardware only in the case a hit was found.

-- Embree supports 32 bit ray masks for geometry masking.
-On the CPU using any of the 32 bits yields the same performance.
-The Xe ray tracing hardware only supports 8 bit masks, thus Embree has to emulate the 32 bit masking.
-For that reason the lower 7 mask bits are hardware accelerated and fast, while the mask bits 7-31 require some software intervention and using them reduces performance.

-- The default ray mask for some geometry got changed from 0xFFFFFFFF to 0x1 to get best performance on ray tracing hardware.
+- The default ray mask for geometries got changed from 0xFFFFFFFF to 0x1.

 - The API include folder got renamed from embree3 to embree4, to be able to install Embree 3 and Embree 4 side by side, without having